-Panos Pardalos, Ph.D., Distinguished Professor of Industrial & Systems Engineering, in the Department of Industrial & Systems Engineering, received funding from the U.S. Air Force Research Laboratory Munitions Directorate.
+Panos Pardalos, Ph.D., Professor Emeritus of Industrial & Systems Engineering, in the Department of Industrial & Systems Engineering, received funding from the U.S. Air Force Research Laboratory Munitions Directorate.
 The funding supports Dr. Pardalos’ research to develop deep learning navigation applications with synthetic aperture radar (SAR) image data used by unmanned aerial vehicles.

 An unmanned aerial vehicle (UAV) is an aircraft that is guided either autonomously or by remote control.
 The military uses UAVs to carry sensors and other electronic transmitters that can detect enemy targets.
 These UAVs rely on an embedded global positioning system (GPS) that provides position, navigation, and timing information.
 However, when in a GPS-denied environment, UAVs need to rely on other mechanisms.